 Pease continued, “You are safe with your professors and I don’t want there to be some mistake that the incredibly hard working, professional faculty at John Jay College is predatory.”

-Although the administration representatives statements at Town Hall were accurate in terms of CUNY’s policies, clear, and thorough, many John Jay students do not feel that this decision is just.
+Although the statements made by John Jay’s administration representatives at Town Hall were accurate in terms of CUNY’s policies, clear, and thorough, many John Jay students do not feel that this decision is just.

 Student activist Savannah Munoz, who majors in international criminal justice, explained her frustration with this decision, “I think it’s really disrespectful to not only the victims, but the people who have not come out yet,” she said.